+The parameters chosen for the calculation of emission reductions were ex-post.
 Data monitored and required for verification and issuance will be kept for two years after the end of the crediting period or the last issuance of CERs for this project activity, whichever occurs later.
-The parameters chosen for the calculation of emission reductions were ex-ante (see Section B.6.2).